thecoshman/pir-8/ISA.md

 # Registers

+All the registers will start with an initial value of `0x0`.

 ## Special Purpose Registers

 There are some special purpose registers that you cannot directly read/write from, these are used by the CPU for its internal state.